fbpx

 Last Updated:

-This might also be an easier option for many photographers who are used to working in Lightroom.
+Lightroom has become almost as capable as Photoshop – and this includes skin retouching.
+Knowing how to remove blemishes and soften skin in Lightroom can accelerate your workflow tremendously.
 It is quick and simple, yet the result looks just as professional and realistic as adjustments made in Photoshop.

 From removing blemishes to softening skin, let’s take a look at how to make some simple facial touch-ups in Lightroom.